dust-tt/dust-labs/planhat/README.md

 ## Rate Limiting

 The script implements rate limiting to respect API limits:

 - **Planhat**: 5 requests per second (200ms between requests)
 - **Dust**: Configurable based on thread count

 ## Error Handling

 - API errors are logged but don't stop the entire sync
+- Failures on individual Planhat resource fetches (e.g. 403 Forbidden on `m_asset`) are logged on a **single line** and the script continues with an empty list for that resource
 - Failed company syncs are reported but other companies continue processing
 - Worker thread errors are caught and logged